jantibur/pusit/README.md

 ## NOTE
-This project is in beta and it is tested only in a small canteen environment to assess the project effectiveness in improving the efficiency of payment transactions and order processing at canteen settings.
+This project is in beta and it is tested only in a small canteen environment to assess the project effectiveness in improving the efficiency of payment transactions and order processing at canteen setting.